maester365/maester/README.md

 **Monitor your Microsoft 365 tenant's security configuration using Maester!**

-Maester is a PowerShell based test automation framework to help you monitor your Microsoft 365 tenant's security configuration.
+Maester is a PowerShell based test automation framework to help you monitor your Microsoft 365 security configuration.

 To learn more about Maester and to get started see [Maester.dev](https://maester.dev)